sieve-project/sieve/README.md

 3. If the orignal Dockerfile sets some user account/permission stuff, remove them to make your life easier.

 Besides, you need to prepare a `build.sh` which contains all the commands to build an image and push it to your docker repo.
-As an example, here is the modified Dockerfile and `build.sh` for the rabbitmq-operator: https://github.com/xlab-uiuc/sonar/tree/main/test-rabbitmq-operator/build.
+As an example, here is the modified Dockerfile and `build.sh` for the [zookeeper-operator](https://github.com/xlab-uiuc/sonar/tree/main/test-zookeeper-operator/build).
 Your Dockerfile will replace the original one, and the `build.sh` will be run in the operator directory to build the image.
 These are done by `build.py`, and you only need to specify related entries in `controllers.py`.
 Instrumentation will also be automatically done by `build.py` according to the mode you specify.

 ### Deploy